 The City of Roseville's Housing Authority administers the Section 8 program for the City of Rocklin via contract.
-The City has historically budgeted for these services from its General Fund and anticipates providing continued funding in a similar manner in FY 2023/2024.
+The City has historically budgeted for these services from its General Fund and anticipates

+providing continued funding in a similar manner in FY 2024/2025

+Discussion:

+See above information.